ecampbell/docker-moodle/README.md

 EMAIL
 ```

+The sSMTP service is configured using information from http://edoceo.com/howto/ssmtp#ses.
 You can choose not to use the SES service, but another email provider instead.
 However, you'll have to figure out the exact email configuration yourself, and it's
 not trivial.